What to expect during wisdom tooth extraction recovery?

 How to clean your mouth safely

-Avoid rinsing your mouth for the first 24 hours to prevent disturbing the blood clot.
+During wisdom tooth extraction recovery, avoid rinsing your mouth for the first 24 hours to prevent disturbing the blood clot.
 Afterward, use a saline solution or a dentist-recommended rinse to keep the area clean.

 Importance of avoiding mouthwash initially